 Reduced availability of nutrients, such as iron manganese, and zinc.

 When soil acidity is not controlled correctly, the effectiveness of fertilizer is reduced.
 There are environmental issues that can increase acidity, such as:

 The overuse of fertilizers or the wrong ones can also cause your lawn to become too acidic, usually because of too much nitrogen.
 Overwatering or excessive rain washes away essential nutrients, which also lowers lawn pH.

 Depending on your soil test results, you will either need to bring your lawn’s pH value down or raise it.
-We can help you select the correct lawn solution once you’ve received results.

 Two materials commonly used for lowering the pH levels of your lawn are aluminum sulfate and sulfur.
 Applying aluminum is an instant change to pH levels as it produces acidity upon dissolving into the soil.
-Sulfur is slower-acting and can take several months to breakdown.
+Sulfur is slower-acting and can take several months to break down.

-The liquid fertilizer you apply will work more effectively, and your grass will absorb nutrients properly.
 Throughout the year, if your lawn isn’t looking its best, conduct another pH test to be sure to give your soil the lawn solutions it needs to provide you with a beautiful lush, green lawn.